lostflux/mermaid-basic/README.md

 [Mermaid.js](https://mermaid-js.github.io/mermaid/#/)
-is a javascript framework that detects Markdown code-blocks annoted with "`mermaid`" as the language and renders them as flow-charts, graphs, gantt charts, or other diagrams.
+is a javascript framework that detects Markdown code-blocks annoted with "`mermaid`" and renders them as flow-charts, graphs, gantt charts, or other diagrams.

 ## Flowcharts